Mauritius Wildlife Foundation, Mauritius government, Durrell Wildlife Preservation Trust

 The team worked to protect and enhance nest sites and boxes, breed birds for release, manage the health of nestlings and encourage the production of more than one clutch per year.
 Additionally, there has been active management of remaining habitat.

 WPT made the species a priority and secured signifcant funding over a number of years, as well as providing logistical and other support.
-Due to the outstanding efforts of several organisatons and dozens of individual contributors, after two decades of intensive management the species has been brought from a low of 12 known individuals to over 600 at present.
+Due to the outstanding efforts of several organisatons and dozens of individual contributors, after two decades of intensive management the species has been brought from a low of 12 known individuals to about 700 at present.

 With your help we can complete these important tasks to better understand the species, and continue to deliver effective solutions to further their conservation.